Ashlee Simpson Just Dyed Her Blonde Hair

-Blame the fact that it still feels like August in L.A., but right now, there's a summery hair-color trend sweeping Hollywood: bright pink.
-Typically, rose gold or cotton-candy tones see a seasonal spike in the springtime — especially at Coachella — but it turns out, pink hair may be even more apropos in late October.
+It might be painfully dreary weather in the UK, but there's a summery hair-colour trend sweeping Hollywood right now: bright pink.
+Typically, rose gold or cotton-candy tones see a seasonal spike in the springtime, but it turns out, pink hair may be even more apropos in late October.

 For example, just this month, Reese Witherspoon's daughter Ava Phillippe ditched her blonde waves for an edgy neon pink.
-Now, a second rousing endorsement for unicorn color is coming to us courtesy of Ashlee Simpson, who just dyed her signature platinum hair a dusty rose tone her colorist, Riawna Capri, is calling "pumpkin pink."
+Now, a second rousing endorsement for unicorn colour is coming to us courtesy of Ashlee Simpson, who just dyed her signature platinum hair a dusty rose tone her colourist, Riawna Capri, is calling "pumpkin pink."

 Advertisement